jonasesoft/MedAppointment/README.md

 # MedAppointment
-Medappointment is a straightforward API for scheduling appointments between patients and doctors.
+MedAppointment is a straightforward API for scheduling appointments between patients and doctors.

+## Description
+This project aims to simplify the scheduling of medical appointments, allowing patients to book appointments with doctors efficiently and conveniently.

+### Features

+- **Class Diagram of the Solution**: The project includes a class diagram that represents the structure of the solution.

-# Diagrams and UML
+#### Diagrams and UML

 ![mer](https://github.com/jonasesoft/MedAppointment/blob/main/Documetation%20(isomnia%20and%20UML)/UML.png)